 Miwa Yamamoto

 Founded in 1717, Miwa Yamamoto is widely known for their traditional chilled somen with soy sauce.
-The noodles are noticeably thin and firm which is a delight for those who are looking for authentic Miwa Somen.
+The noodles are noticeably thin and firm which delights those who are looking for authentic Miwa Somen.
 Miwa Yamamoto is also popular for their dish called “Manyo”.
-It is made up of Somen and pressed sushi that is wrapped in persimmon leaf.
-Manyo is served with “Kuzu Mochi” and “Kazi-no-ha zushi” which are staple food of Miwa.
-During cold season, Miwa Yamamoto also serves “Nyumen” or warm Somen which is highly recommended by the restaurant frequenters.
+It consists of Somen and pressed sushi that cooks wrap in persimmon leaf.
+The restaurant serves Manyo with “Kuzu Mochi” and “Kaji-no-ha zushi” which are staple foods of Miwa.
+During cold season, Miwa Yamamoto also serves “Nyumen” or warm Somen which restaurant frequenters highly recommend.

 Have you tried Miwa Soumen already?
 If not, then this is the sign you’re waiting for!